-Inventories are stated at the lower of cost and net realisable value.
+Inventories are measured at the lower of cost and net realisable value.

 Cost is determined on the first-in-first-out basis.
 Cost includes the actual cost of materials purchased and incidentals in bringing the inventories into store.

-Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.